dankorotin/ton-tutorials/1-4-opcodes-and-tdd-1/README.md

 ## Before We Begin

-Here, we assume that you followed the first two parts of this tutorial: [Creating and Deploying a Smart Contract](../1-1-create-smart-contract/README.md) and [Testing Smart Contract Behavior](../1-2-tests/README.md).
+Here, we assume that you followed the first two parts of this tutorial: [Create and Deploy, Part 1: Implementing Logic](../1-1-create-and-deploy-1/README.md) and [Testing Smart Contracts](../1-3-tests/README.md).

 > **This tutorial uses the code from the previous one, so we suggest you copy it to a separate directory and work there**.